Product Manager Mobile Electric Power Systems

 - Comes in four sizes of distribution boxes (40, 60, 100, and 200 Amps), connecting cables, and assemblage of utility extension cords, branch circuits and lighting equipment.

 - Various sizes allow selection to match generator sets from 5kW to 100kW.

+PDISE was formally adopted by the Army in 1987, and more than 10,000 have been fielded to Active, Reserve and National Guard units.
 TOE authorizations for generator sets must be based on concurrent full application of PDISE -- they are a "package" deal for many applications.
-The PDISE system is what lets you effectively distribute power to optimize generator usage.
+The PDISE system enables users to effectively distribute power to optimize generator usage.

-IPDISE is the modernization Program of Record for the Army (and potentially DoD) Standard Family of electrical power feeder and distribution systems.
+Improved Power Distribution Illumination System Electrical (PDISE): IPDISE is the modernization Program of Record for the Army (and potentially throughout all DoD) Standard Family of electrical power feeder and distribution systems.
 IPDISE improves on the current PDISE system while integrating new technology to more efficiently distribute electricity from power sources to power users.